flsantna/WoW-token/README.md

 As result, was generated some range of predictions, they are:

-1) All test dataset predicted using true data as training, in a cenário where there is the need to get an insight about it, and then the model can be feeded with the true data to predict the next window.
+1) All test dataset predicted using true data as training, in a scenario where there is the need to get an insight about it, and then the model can be feeded with the true data to predict the next window.
 Images on graphs/ with suffix "True Data as lookback".
-2) All test dataset predicted using, as the model moves forward predicting, it's own predictions, which leads overall a bigger RMSE.
+2) All test dataset predicted using, as the model moves forward predicting, its own predictions, which leads overall a bigger RMSE.
 Images on graphs/ with the suffix "all data".
 3) Predictions of only the chosen windows.
 Images on graphs/ with the suffix "days predicted".

 All predicted windows in one image with their own RMSE.